 In the Lowcountry, we have a lot of beautiful live oak trees lining the banks of the salt marshes.

 While they are technically deciduous, live oaks grow new leaves as they lose their old one, so that the tree is never bare.
 In this way, it resembles an evergreen.

 Leaves that fall from trees play an important role in the forest ecosystem.
-As they break down, fallen leaves enrich the soil.
+As they break down and fall, they enrich the soil.
 By losing all of their leaves, trees are also more readily able to disperse pollen to seeds and to fertilize the next generation.

 Deciduous trees can sense the days getting shorter by the change in the amount of chlorophyll being produced.
 This trigger causes the tree to stop sending vital nutrients to the leaves, which, in turn, causes the leaves to stop producing chlorophyll altogether.

 Without the presence of chlorophyll, other chemicals produced in the leaves are able to show their colors.
-These include carotenoids, which produce yellow, orange and brown leaves, and anthocyanins, which produce red fruits, berries and leaves.
+These include carotenoids, which produce yellow, orange and brown ones, and anthocyanins, which produce red fruits, berries and leaves.

 They have a group of cells called an abscission layer in the stem, which slowly chokes off each leaf until it dies.
 Through decomposition, the stem and leaf become brittle and eventually fall off the tree.

 This winter, as you survey the unique landscape of the Lowcountry, take time to appreciate the humble, bare tree and its sophisticated method of surviving the cold.

 Outside Hilton Head provides personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and stand-up paddle boarding.
 To book your holiday kayak outing with Outside Hilton Head, call 843-686-6996 or visit www.outsidehiltonhead.com.